William Haines: Early life

 Haines was born on January 2, 1900 (he claimed he was born on January 1) in Staunton, Virginia, the third child of George Adam Haines, a cigar maker, and Laura Virginia Haines (née Matthews).
 Two older siblings died in infancy.
 He had four younger siblings: Lillian, born in 1902; Ann, born in 1907; George, Jr., born in 1908; and Henry, born in 1917.
 He was baptized at the Trinity Episcopal Church in Staunton at the age of eight, where he later sang in the choir.
 He became fascinated with stage performance and motion pictures at an early age, spending hours watching early silent films in local theatres.

 Haines ran away from home at the age of 14, accompanied by an unidentified young man whom Haines referred to as his "boyfriend".
 The pair went first to Richmond and then to Hopewell, which had a reputation for immorality.
-They both got jobs working at the local DuPont factory, producing nitrocellulose for $50 a week.
+They got jobs working at the local DuPont factory, producing nitrocellulose for $50 a week.
 To supplement their income, they opened a dance hall, which may have also served as a brothel.
 Haines' parents, frantic over his disappearance, tracked him through the police to Hopewell.
 Haines did not return home with them, remaining instead in Hopewell and sending money back home to help support the family.
 The couple remained in Hopewell until most of the town was destroyed by fire in 1915.
 Haines moved to New York City.
 Whether his boyfriend accompanied him is unclear.

 Following the bankruptcy of the family business and the mental breakdown of George Sr., the family moved to Richmond in 1916.
 Haines moved there in 1917 to help support them.
 With his father recovered and employed, Haines returned to New York City in 1919, settling into the burgeoning gay community of Greenwich Village.
 He worked a variety of jobs and was for a time the kept man of an older woman before becoming a model.
 Talent scout Bijou Fernandez discovered Haines as part of the Goldwyn Pictures' "New Faces of 1922" contest, and the studio signed him to a $40-a-week contract (~$700 in 2022 terms).
 He traveled to Hollywood with fellow contest winner Eleanor Boardman in March of that year.